fullmetaltac/interview_questions/unity.md

 * **Cinemachine**:
 Purpose: Cinemachine is a powerful and customizable camera system for Unity.
 It simplifies the process of creating
 dynamic and cinematic camera movements in games.
-* Post Processing Stack:
-Purpose: This package enhances the visual quality of your Unity project by adding post-processing effects like ambient
-occlusion, bloom, color grading, and more.
 * **DOTween**:
 Purpose: DOTween is a fast, efficient, and easy-to-use animation engine for Unity.
 It allows developers to create
 smooth and complex animations with a simple syntax.